myloginid/ansible-role-elastic-stack-5.x/README.md

 Copying index templates (for elasticsearch mappings) is also supported via ls_grok_pattern_files.
 Index templates and conf files are handled as j2 templates, and should end with the `.j2` extension.

-Finally, static provisional files (like grok patterns, etc) may be listed under `ls_provisional_files`.
+Static provisional files (like grok patterns, etc) may be listed under `ls_provisional_files`.
 These files will be copied directly into the base logstash path (usually `/etc/logstash/`).
 The provisional files/directories should be specified individually.
 They'll be copied directly as is.
 Do not give a fileglob.

+Plugins may be installed as well with the `ls_plugins` parameter.
+The plugin steps can lengthen the ansible process *a lot* so if you want to disable it, use `ls_install_plugins: no`

+If you want to install the GeoIP2 database, use `ls_install_geoip: yes`.
+This places the database at `/etc/logstash/geodb/GeoLite2-City.mmdb`.<br/>
+**Please note:** Logstash 5 does not support the legacy GeoIP databases we used to use.
+This is the new GeoIP2 database which is formatted differently.

 ```yaml
 - role: elastic-stack-5.x